304 North Cardinal St.

 She has been a part of several tv shows, web series, and movies, with a career spanning over the last few decades.
-Undoubtedly, she has one of the most impressive career trajectories in British film and tv, and Hollywood too.
+Undoubtedly, she has one of the most impressive career trajectories in British film, TV, and Hollywood.

-People often refer to Olivia Colman as Britain’s national treasure and we wholeheartedly agree with this notion and would like to add, that we believe she’s the world’s national treasure with her brilliant performance and versatility in playing roles.
+People often refer to Olivia Colman as Britain’s national treasure, and we wholeheartedly agree.
+We want to add that we believe she’s the world’s national treasure with her brilliant performance and versatility in playing roles.

 Most recently, Olivia Colman’s net worth has been reported to be somewhere around $8 million.
-Considering all of her credits and accolades, we’re shocked to learn it isn’t more!
+Considering all her credits and accolades, we’re shocked to learn it isn’t more!
 Details of her salary are hard to come by, but we guess that she was paid around $50,000 per episode of The Crown, based on the published salaries of her castmates.

 First, she attended Homerton College at the University of Cambridge and studied primary education for a term.
 While at Cambridge, she auditioned for the famous Cambridge University Footlights Dramatic Club and appeared on the Channel 4 series The Word.

 After deciding to study drama, Colman enrolled at the Bristol Old Vic Theatre School.
 She graduated in 1999 and adopted the stage name Olivia Colman, as there was already an actress named Sarah Colman listed with Equity, the actors’ union in the United Kingdom.

 She began playing the role of DS Ellie Miller in ITV’s Broadchurch in 2013, for which she won the International Emmy Award and BAFTA TV Award for Best Actress.
 She was nominated for a Primetime Emmy Award and received a Golden Globe Award for her performance in the 2016 miniseries The Night Manager.

 Additionally, viewers may know Colman from her roles as Godmother on Fleabag and Sarah Nelson on Heartstopper.
 This December, she can be heard as the voice of the Ghost of Christmas Past in Netflix’s new animated musical, Scrooge: A Christmas Carol.
 Some of her upcoming projects include Marvel’s Disney+ miniseries Secret Invasion, the musical fantasy film Wonka, and the FX-BBC series Great Expectations, based on the novel by Charles Dickens.

 Colman met her husband, Ed Sinclair, in the late 1990s while performing in Sir Alan Ayckbourn’s Table Manners.
-At the time, Sinclair was a third-year law student, but he preferred to write.
+At the time, Sinclair was a third-year law student but preferred to write.
 They married in August 2001 and have three children.
 Sinclair has gone on to write for television, having created and written the HBO true crime miniseries Landscapers, in which Colman starred.

 Colman is the daughter of chartered surveyor Keith Colman and nurse Mary Leakey, a former professional dancer.
 She appeared on the UK genealogy program Who Do You Think You Are?
 In July 2018, during which she learned that her fourth great-grandfather, Richard Campbell Bazett, worked in London for the East India Company.

 With so many incredible upcoming projects and an extensive list of past credits, Olivia Colman is someone we’re looking forward to watching in the future!
-One of our favorite roles of hers is Godmother on Fleabag, where her comedic roots shine.
+One of her favorite roles is Godmother on Fleabag, where her comedic roots shine.